It’s A Team Effort

 However, for sanctuaries who are supporting many residents and programs, this level of involvement can quickly become unsustainable for one or two individuals and a group of volunteers to maintain in the long run.
 If a sanctuary is looking to grow, it’s important for Founders to take a look at their organization’s needs and consider adding dedicated staff members to help their sanctuary operate efficiently and thrive well into the future.

-The following is a brief description of staff positions that are commonly found at A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuaries.
+The following is a brief description of staff positions that are commonly found at Animal sanctuaries that primarily care for rescued animals that were farmed by humans..
 Individual sanctuaries may have their own interpretations and unique responsibilities for each position, and not every position will necessarily be relevant for certain organizations.
 Every sanctuary has its own mix of unique challenges and strengths that should be considered when thinking about what their staff development may look like.
 Many positions may also be valuable candidates for cross training in order to promote smooth operations in times of unexpected absences.

 The Founder (or Co-Founders) of an animal sanctuary is the person or persons who dream up and launch the sanctuary.
-However, it’s important to note that the term “Founder” does not have a legal basis; a Founder is not necessarily the Executive Director (though on most occasions they are both when they first get started), nor are they necessarily a voting board member.
+However, it’s important to note that the term “Founder” does not have a legal basis; a Founder is not necessarily the The individual formally in charge of final decision making at an organization, who sometimes works closely with the organization’s Board of Directors.
+Sometimes a Founder is an Executive Director, especially early in a nonprofit’s growth stages. (though on most occasions they are both when they first get started), nor are they necessarily a voting board member.
 They are just the one who got the whole thing going!
 Those who found animal sanctuaries must be mindful that, if they are making decisions for the organization, they should be prepared to eventually depart from a decision-making role.

 Executive Director/ President/ Chief Executive Officer